 A comfortably paced class with approachable postures but increasing the ability to move from the core to align, strengthen and promote flexibility on the floor and in standing postures.
 Clear cueing, creative sequencing and props are used to energize and melt tension.
 In this gentle class, we don’t spend a lot of time on our hands, and there are minimal up-and-down transitions.
 Breathing techniques are also integrated.
 This is an accessible, all-level class.

+Get really comfy.
+We mean really comfy.
 Slow Down and be in this moment.
-A practice that will melt your day away and bring your nervous system into a state of healing.
+A very slow practice that will melt your day away and bring your nervous system into a state of healing.
 In this seated/lying down practice you will keep close to the earth and supported.
-Begin with a little bit of yin, stretching your connective tissues.
-Move into the bliss of restorative release and end the practice with a guided relaxation, Yoga Nidra.
-Reconnect and down-regulate.
+These yin postures will soften and lengthen your facial connective tissues and release patterns you’ve been holding onto.
+Reconnect and down-regulate to your undisturbed state.

 Sharon McGuire: